Checkmarx/ast-cli/PROXY_AUTHENTICATION_GUIDE.md

 ## 🎫 Kerberos Proxy Authentication

-### When to Use Kerberos
-- Enterprise environments with MIT Kerberos infrastructure
-- Single Sign-On (SSO) requirements
-- Enhanced security with ticket-based authentication
-- Cross-platform Kerberos deployments

 ### Prerequisites
 1. **Kerberos tickets**: Obtain valid Kerberos tickets using `kinit`
 2. **SPN configuration**: Know the Service Principal Name for your proxy